vefunder/protocol-research-review/articles/accumulate_ecosystem/Risk_Assessment-Accumulate_Network-Accumulate_Bridge-Accumulated_Finance.md

-# Risk Assessment: Accumulated Network, Accumulate Bridge & Accumulated Finance
+# Asset Risk Assessment: Accumulated Finance (stWACME)

+### A look into the Accumulate network, the Accumulate bridge, and the liquid staking platform built on Ethereum: Accumulated Finance

 **General:**
 - DefiDevs (Core Maintainer): https://defidevs.io/